 On the graphic below, if we placed a market entry price of $102.95 and we placed a stop below our recent swing low, around $96.50, we would have a potential drawdown of $6.45 per share.

-Finally, let’s talk about ROI.
-When you buy a stock option, the ROI is much better if the trade goes in your favor.
+Usually, when you buy a stock option, the ROI is much better if the trade goes in your favor.
 Let’s assume our current trade increases to $110 a share over the next 2-3 weeks.
 If you buy the stock at $102.95, your profit will be $7.05 a share: a good profit and a solid return on investment.

-Options are similar.
+Unfortunately, leverage can be a double-edged sword as it means things are happening faster.
+In trading, this means you can profit twice as fast, but you can also lose twice as fast.
 Options provide leverage because they allow you to control a large amount of stock for a fraction of the price.
-When the trade goes up proportionally, it creates a huge ROI.
-But when the trade goes down, it creates a larger loss percentage of capital at risk.
+When the trade goes up proportionally, it creates a considerable ROI.
+But when the trade goes down, it creates a more significant loss percentage of capital at risk.
 That’s an important distinction.
 The ROI loss is of the capital at risk.
 If you compare it to your overall account and use good money management, it does not need to impact your overall account the same way it impacts the individual loss.

 The ugly truth about options is that they are a decaying asset.
 When you buy a stock, your ownership will not cease to exist.
 Even if the stock goes down, you still own it.
 But with a stock option, there is a clock that is counting down.
 Once expiration day comes, that option ceases to exist.
 If you don’t have a profit in the trade by that point, you’re done.

 Even though time decay is an ugly part of options, it is manageable, but it does make it more difficult.
 For this reason, a lot of people choose to become an option seller rather than an option buyer.
-Option selling puts these odds in your favor but takes on a new risk of being short options.
+Options selling puts these odds in your favor but takes on a new risk of being short options.
 Both positions have their advantages; however, neither is perfect in every scenario.